Technical Report on the Neal Project (renamed Golden Trove Project)

-The Neal Gold Project is located near Boise, Idaho and has excellent access via 20 kilometers of improved gravel and dirt roads from Interstate-84.
+The Golden Trove Project is located near Boise, Idaho and has excellent access via 20 kilometers of improved gravel and dirt roads from Interstate-84.
 A 25-minute commute from Boise provides easy access to the many private and government services available in Idaho’s largest city.
 The rolling hills in the area are part of the Danskin Mountain Range, but are arid and mostly covered by sage and scrub-brush.
-Although one small underground gold mining operation is located approximately 4 miles on strike to the southwest from Neal, most of the industry in the immediate area is ranching related.
-Neal private property consists of 5 patented mining claims covering approximately 22.4 hectares (55.38 acres) and another 7 unpatented lode claims covering about 52.6 hectares (130 acres) located on Forest Service administered public lands.
+Although one small underground gold mining operation is located approximately 4 miles on strike to the southwest from the property, most of the industry in the immediate area is ranching related.
+Golden Trove private property consists of 5 patented mining claims covering approximately 22.4 hectares (55.38 acres) and another 7 unpatented lode claims covering about 52.6 hectares (130 acres) located on Forest Service administered public lands.

 Historic Underground Gold Mining

 The project site was the most productive gold producer in the Neal Mining District, with underground production from 1889 through 1941 sourced mainly from the Hidden Treasure, Homestake and Daisy Mines.
-According to US Bureau of Mines records, the Neal Mining District is estimated to have reported production of at least 30,000 ounces of gold, with most of this coming from the Neal property1.
+According to US Bureau of Mines records, the Neal Mining District is estimated to have reported production of at least 30,000 ounces of gold, with most of this coming from the Golden Trove Property (formerly called Neal Project).
 Table 1 provides a summary for a select range of historic underground production years for which data is available.